TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Generalizable Traffic Control Agent

-However, quantitative metrics alone may not fully capture whether the agent’s reasoning remains behaviorally consistent across optimization objectives.
-To address this, we introduce an auxiliary coordination reward, which evaluates whether the agent’s actions maintain coherent trade-offs, avoid mutually conflicting interventions, and remain aligned with the system-level objective.
-This coordination reward is instantiated using an LLM-as-a-judge procedure that assesses the quality of cross-subsystem coordination:

-where $f_{\text{coord}}(\cdot)$ denotes the implementation used to score coordination quality, policy consistency, and system-level traffic efficiency alignment.
-The total reward is a weighted sum of explicit system-level metrics and the coordination evaluation:
+Quantitative metrics alone may not capture whether decisions are behaviorally coherent across subsystems.
+We further introduce an extra coordination reward, instantiated through LLM-as-a-judge \cite{tan2025judgebench}, to evaluate cross-subsystem trade-offs, detect conflicting actions, and encourage alignment with system-level objectives $R_{\text{coord}}(s_t, \mathcal{A}_{t:t+H}, \mathcal{T}^\prime)$, which scores coordination quality, action consistency, and global traffic efficiency.
+The total reward is a weighted sum of system-level metrics and coordination evaluation:

-where $\alpha, \beta \in \mathbb{R}^+$ balance direct system-level performance and coordination-consistency assessment.
-By integrating these complementary reward signals, we encourage the agent to discover policies that are both quantitatively effective and globally coherent, thereby supporting unified optimization across heterogeneous subsystems with potentially conflicting objectives.